-Anyway, the two of them were staying at a Marriott property a while back.
+The two of them were staying at a Marriott property.
 Stephan and I were texting back and forth about some people we mutually knew, when the conversation took quite the turn…

-So I did some Googling, found a video to override it, and send him the link:
+So I did some Googling, found a video to override it, and sent him the link:

 But then he said:

 Well, I’ll tell you what happened.
 Nothing good.

 About 5 or 10 minutes later, Stephan wrote back:

 He was only saying that in fun, but I still felt guilty for bringing him down this path to begin with.
 Oh crap.
 Oh crap.
 Oh crap…

 (and a blog post he has now become, albeit several months later LOL)